psanchezf2021/psanchezf2021_blog/_posts/2024-10-10-Localized_vacuum_cleaner.md

 Then I started working of the movement and I decided to simplify it, just go to x and y coordinates with two proportional controllers, one for linear and the other for angular speed.
 It is not perfect, but it works.

+Finally I started working on the most important part, the planning.
+The idea is for it to leave as a ressult a list of coordinates the robot would follow.
+For the exploration I used BSA and for searching for the return points I used BFS.

 [video plan.webm](https://github.com/user-attachments/assets/53f431a1-144c-4e37-a486-0878f6a4b041)